Hard to believe that our pain actually could have a purpose? But, hold that thought…

 To quote Mary Tyler Moore:

 Life isn’t easy, it’s not always fun but it changes.
 It brings challenges but also great joy.
-We have to be prepared to recognise a lesson when it is being sent to us.
+We have to be prepared to recognize a lesson when it is being sent to us.
 So many things in life are sent to test us, teach us and help us grow as people.

 This relentless pain is teaching me lessons I never thought I would need to learn 2 years ago.
 However, it is teaching me that when things seem impossible, with a little trust and belief in the universe and myself….I’m possible.